Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/CloudAndPortal/OAuthRedirectExample/README.md

 ### Android
 On Android, the custom URL scheme is handled with an Activity (see `MyActivity.java`) that handles an intent to open the custom URL by calling a JNI function exposed by the application.

 The Custom URL scheme is set up in the `AndroidManifest.xml` file.
 You need to update `<data android:scheme="exampleapp"/>` to use your own scheme in place of "exampleapp".

+The JNI call results in a call to `QDesktopServices::openUrl` which will be handled by the App.

 ### iOS
 On iOS, the `Info.plist` file defines the custom URL scheme.
 You need to update the following code with your custome URL scheme in place of `exampleapp`:

 `
 <key>CFBundleURLSchemes</key>